Church of the Immaculate Conception, Spinkhill

 Immaculate Conception Church is a Roman Catholic Parish church in Spinkhill, Derbyshire, England.
 It was built in 1846 and designed by Joseph Hansom.
 It is situated on Spinkhill Lane opposite Immaculate Conception Catholic Primary School south of Mount St Mary's College in the village.
 It was founded by the Jesuits and is a Grade II listed building.

 History

 Foundation

 In the 1600s and 1700s, in Reformation England, the Society of Jesus attempted to found Catholic colleges and missions in and around Spinkhill.
 In 1633, a college and mission were founded in Spinkhill.
 In 1635, a school in Stanley, Derbyshire, was disbanded.
-In 1711, there was an recorded instance of a chapel and priest house being located in Spinkhill Hall.
+In 1711, there was a recorded instance of a chapel and priest house being located in Spinkhill Hall.
 In 1791 and the 1830s, the chapel was rebuilt.
 From 1841 to 1842, Mount St Mary's College was built and the college's sodality chapel incorporated some of the fabric and material of the old chapel.